DART-Lab-LLUI/python-gaitalytics/docs/usage/event_detection.rst

 Event Detection
 ===============

-To detect gait events Gaitalytics currently only supports a marker based function based on Zeni et al. 2008 [1]_ paper.
+To detect gait events Gaitalytics currently only supports a marker based function based on :footcite:t:`zeni_two_2008` paper.
 Further it provides helping functions to find errors in the detected gait events and store the events into an existing c3d file.

 Detection